Integrated community equipment loans service

 Information for organisations who are providing, or are planning to provide community equipment in Leicester.

-The integrated community equipment loan service (ICELS) for Leicester, Leicestershire and Rutland (LLR) is being re-procured for a new service to start on 1st April 2022.
+The integrated community equipment loan service (ICELS) for Leicester, Leicestershire and Rutland (LLR) has a new provider, Medequip from 1 April 2022.

 Where are we now?